+ASSOC.
+PROF.

+JOHN MCBAIN AO NON-EXECUTIVE DIRECTOR

-Experience and expertise: Assoc.
-Prof. McBain is the former Head of Reproductive Services at The Royal
+EXPERIENCE AND Assoc.
+Prof. McBain is the former Head of Reproductive Services

-Women's Hospital in Melbourne, Australia.
-He is also the former President of the Fertility Society of Australia, and was a founder of Melbourne IVF, now Virtus Health (ASX:VRT).
+EXPERTISE at The Royal Women's Hospital in Melbourne, Australia.
+He is also

+the former President of the Fertility Society of Australia, and

+was a founder of Melbourne IVF, now Virtus Health (ASX:VRT).

 Assoc.
-Prof. McBain served as a Director of Melbourne IVF and subsequently as a Director of Virtus Health prior to its listing on the ASX.
+Prof. McBain served as a Director of Melbourne IVF and

+subsequently as a Director of Virtus Health prior to its listing

+on the ASX.
 Assoc.

-Prof. McBain holds a Medical degree from Glasgow University
+Prof. McBain holds a Medical degree from

+Glasgow University.

-Other current directorships: None
+Other current directorships None

-Former directorships (last 3 years): None
+Former directorships None

+(last 3 years)

-Interest in shares: 52,917,490
+Interest in shares 52,917,490

-Interest in options: None
+Interest in options None